HarvestMondello/mount-rainier-climbing-weather-optimization/README.md

 - [License](#license)

 # Tools I Used
-**Google Sheets**: For cleaning the NOAA and Mount Rainier datasets including the use of pivot tables.
+**Excel**: For cleaning the NOAA and Mount Rainier datasets including the use of pivot tables.

 **Tableau**: For data analysis, linear regresion and data visualization.